Guanzy2224/DQN-Block-Game/README.md

 3. Keras

 ## Usage ##
 I try to make it as easy as possible for beginner user to run, so it is organized in only one file.
-Open it, select all, and run it.
+Open *AI.py*, select all, and run it.

 ## Performance and Discussion